-© State of Victoria (Victorian Disability Worker Commission) 2021.
+© State of Victoria (Victorian Disability Worker Commission) 2025

-This work, Mandatory notifications: Guidance for disability workers, is licensed under a Creative Commons Attribution 4.0 licence.
-You are free to re use the work under that licence, on the condition that you credit the State of Victoria (Victorian Disability Worker Commission) as author, indicate if changes were made and comply with the other licence terms.
-The licence does not apply to any branding, including the Victorian Government logo and the Victorian Disability Worker Commission logo.
+The Victorian Disability Worker Commission Guidance for disability workers: Mandatory notifications is licenced under a Creative Commons Attribution 4.0 licence.

+You are free to re-use the work under that licence, on the condition that you credit the State of Victoria (Victorian Disability Worker Commission) as author, indicate if changes were made and comply with other licence terms.
+The licence does not apply to any images, photographs or branding, including the Victorian Government logo and Victorian Disability Worker Commission logo.

-Copyright queries may be directed to info@vdwc.vic.gov.au
+Copyright queries may be directed to the Victorian Disability Worker Commission <info@vdwc.vic.gov.au>.